myazbek/myazbek/README.md

 - 👋 Hi, I’m @myazbek
 - 👀 I’m interested in data analysis using high level programming languages such as Python, R, and database management with SQL!
-Additionally, I have been messing around with GIS software such as ArcGIS and GRASS GIS.
+Additionally, I have been messing around with GIS software such as ArcGIS and QGIS.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and SQL.
-- 💞️ I’m looking to collaborate on anything and everything!
+- 💞️ I’m looking to collaborate on any BioPython programs or really anything!
 - 📫 How to reach me: myazbek@nevada.unr.edu is my current email.

 <!---